Linda Mansfield

 for one-page sell sheet

-Six-sentence bio:
+100-word bio:

-Linda Mansfield is the author of the "Two Good Feet" series of fictional, seasonal short stories for teenagers through senior citizens, male and female.
-Each of the four books — "Stories for the 12 Days of Christmas," "Twelve Stories for Spring," "Twelve Stories for Summer" and "Twelve Stories for Fall" — contains a baker's dozen (13) of stories to provide light reads for entertainment.
-Each book can stand alone, but the characters are consistent throughout the series and as a whole it offers 52 stories, or one for every week of the year.
-Her current work in progress is a middle-grade children's novel, "Emma and the Reindeer," with a theme of environmental conservation.
-She's using the pen name "Emma Gallagher" for it.
-For more information see LindaMansfieldBooks.com.
+Using the pen name "Emma Gallagher," Linda Mansfield wrote a whimsical middle-grade novel entitled "Emma and the Reindeer."
+It uses the magic of Christmas to promote environmentalism.
+Under her own name she is also the author of four books of fictional short stories for teenagers through senior citizens.
+"Stories for the 12 Days of Christmas," "Twelve Stories for Spring," "Twelve Stories for Summer" and "Twelve Stories for Fall" contain 13 stories each to provide light reads for entertainment.
+As a whole the series offers 52 stories, or one for every week of the year.
+For more information please see LindaMansfieldBooks.com.

-Two-hundred-word bio:
+200-word bio:

 Resume: